Protection of personally identifiable information

 Enabling the PII protection

-• Access to the PII protection section under this link: https://app.synerise.com/settings/pii
+• Access to the PII protection status section under this link: https://app.synerise.com/settings/pii

 This section shows the state of the PII protection option.